HMS Phoenix and HMS Rose in Haverstraw Bay

 A long forgotten story from the opening days of the Revolution was the action of the HMS Phoenix and HMS Rose on the Hudson River in July 1776.

-The pivotal naval saw Captain Hyde Parker Jr. of the Phoenix run the North River fortifications with little or no damage testing the rivers defenses, ending his run in Tarrytown and eventually sailing into Haverstraw Bay.
-Colonel A. Hawkes Hay commanded a force that consisted of 400 men and were deployed from the Long Clove to Dunderburg to counter the potential for shore raids.
+The Phoenix with 44 guns and the Rose with 20 along with several tenders moved north to Tarrytown on July 12th.
+This was a classic naval power projection very early in the Revolution.
+Captain Hyde Parker Jr. of the Phoenix ran the North River fortifications with little or no damage testing the rivers defenses, ending his run in Tarrytown and eventually sailing into Haverstraw Bay.

-Captain Wallace, commanding the HMS Rose, went ashore at Tompkins Cove himself, robbed a couple of hogs off Halstead’s Farm and burned some outbuildings causing a great alarm.
+Colonel A. Hawkes Hay commanded a force that consisted of 400 men and were deployed from the Long Clove to Dunderburg Mountain to counter the potential for shore raids.
+Captain Wallace, commanding the HMS Rose, went ashore at Tompkins Cove, robbed a couple of hogs off Halstead’s Farm and burned some outbuildings causing a great alarm.
 This led to General Clinton sending 80 additional troops from Fort Montgomery to give Hay support, leaving the Highlands wide open to invasion.
 At this time, they had no idea what the British plans for invasion were to be.

 Colonel Hay’s report to General Washington on July 25th.